changesets/changesets/packages/logger/README.md

 ### Package Exports

-**error**: Use `error` to print error messages upon which users which immidiately action to complete the task.
+**error**: Use `error` to print error messages upon which users which immediately action to complete the task.

 **info**: Use  `info` to print informational messages to user.